Magene P715s Review – All you need to know

 The app isn’t as clean as Assioma’s, but it works.
 I updated the firmware of each pedal and set the correct crank length.
 I wanted to calibrate the pedals using the app just for the heck of it, and it was a good job I tried, as I discovered that the crank length hadn’t been saved for some reason.
 Long story short, after re-opening the app a few times, I sorted everything out.

-I’ve initially only paired the P715S to my Forerunner 970.
+I initially paired only the P715S with my Forerunner 970.
 As expected, it doesn’t support a secure connection, but the pairing time did seem inordinately long, as long as a minute.
-Subsequent pairing as Open-BLE was very quick, but the calibration prompt didn’t always seem to materialise.
+Subsequent pairing via Open-BLE was very quick, but the calibration prompt didn’t always materialise.
 The sensors ‘About’ details did not show any crank length on the FR970, nor was there any option to set the crank length.

 Hmm